HL7/fhir-shorthand/input/pagecontent/index.md

 * **Slicing Support:** Currently, slicing requires the user to specify discriminator type, path, and slicing rules.
 It is anticipated that a future version of SUSHI will handle most slicing situations without explicit declarations by the user.
 To enable this, FHIR Shorthand will specify a set of algorithms that can be used to infer slicing discriminators based on the nature of the slices.
 We have nicknamed this “Ginsu Slicing” for the amazing 1980’s TV knife that slices through anything.

-* **Multiple Language Support:** At present, FSH supports only one language.
-In the future, FSH and SUSHI may introduce mechanisms for generating IGs in multiple languages.
+* **Multiple Language Support:** At present, FSH supports only one language at a time (it can be any language).
+In the future, FSH and SUSHI may introduce mechanisms for generating the same IG in multiple languages.

-* **Capability Statements:** Currently, you can create a CapabilityStatement as an instance (using `InstanceOf: CapabilityStatement`) but FSH does nothing to help populate that instance.
-There may be more [interesting approaches](https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/CapabilityStatement) that create CapabilityStatements more directly from requirements.
-Creative approaches and purpose-specific syntax could also be employed for other conformance resources such as SearchParameter and OperationDefinition.
+* **Capability Statements:** Currently, you can create a CapabilityStatement as an instance in FSH using `InstanceOf: CapabilityStatement`, but FSH does nothing to help populate that instance.
+There may be [other approaches](https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/CapabilityStatement) that create CapabilityStatements more directly from requirements.
+Purpose-specific syntax could also be employed for other conformance resources such as SearchParameter and OperationDefinition.

 * **Nested Path Syntax:** While FSH is very good at expressing profiling rules, the current path grammar is cumbersome for populating resources with nested arrays.
 An example is populating the items in Questionnaires, where each item can contain sub-items.
 While not suggesting that FSH adopt YAML, it is worth noting that a syntax like YAML is much more concise in this type of situation.
 Additional syntax is under consideration.